 What is the cost to play?

 The Alliance Reserves team’s are an economical way to play fall and spring soccer.
-The total cost of fall and spring soccer is $500 including uniform.
+The total cost of fall and spring soccer is approximately $500 including uniform.

 How is this different then recreational soccer?